SCRT-HQ/VaporShell/docs/glossary/New-VSElastiCacheSecurityGroupIngress.md

----
-layout: glossary
-title: New-VSElastiCacheSecurityGroupIngress
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSElastiCacheSecurityGroupIngress

 ## SYNOPSIS
-Adds an AWS::ElastiCache::SecurityGroupIngress resource to the template
+Adds an AWS::ElastiCache::SecurityGroupIngress resource to the template.
+The AWS::ElastiCache::SecurityGroupIngress type authorizes ingress to a cache security group from hosts in specified Amazon EC2 security groups.
+For more information about ElastiCache security group ingress, go to AuthorizeCacheSecurityGroupIngress: https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_AuthorizeCacheSecurityGroupIngress.html in the *Amazon ElastiCache API Reference Guide*.

 ## SYNTAX